reynhout/chrx/README.md

 Consider these alternatives:

-- Hugh Greenberg's [Distroshare](https://www.distroshare.com/) has nicely
-updated ISOs (for Ubuntu and many other Linux distros!), which can be installed from USB/SD flash RAM.
-This method completely removes ChromeOS from your Chromebook, and devotes your entire SSD to Linux.
-  - See also John Lewis's [Alternate Firmware](https://johnlewis.ie/custom-chromebook-firmware/rom-download/) options for Chromebooks that do not support SeaBIOS Legacy Boot with stock firmware.
 - [Crouton](https://github.com/dnschneid/crouton) allows you to run ChromeOS and Linux simultaneously, instead of dual-booting like **chrx** or ChrUbuntu.
 This arrangement has a few drawbacks, but if you spend most of your time in